renderpci/dedalo/docs/config/config.md

 	DEDALO_DEFAULT_PROJECT	`int`

-	This parameter define the default project that Dédalo will use to create new sections (records in the DDBB).
+	This parameter defines the default project that Dédalo will use to create new sections (records in the DDBB).

 	Dédalo use the project component (component_filter) to group sections by the research criteria.
 The project field is mandatory in every section, because an user that can access to a project will no see the records of the other projects and, therfore, is necessary that all sections can be searchable by projects.
 If the user forget introduce project data, Dédalo will use this parameter to introduce it.

 	```php
 	define('DEDALO_DEFAULT_PROJECT', 1);